kristinathabet/Assignemt-5/README.md

 ## Overview

 ### Purpose
-Low-fidelity prototyping is a quick and low-cost way to design and test the contents of an artifact before fully investing time and money into developing the product.
-This allows you to get feedback from users, uncover problems early on, and make changes during the beginning stages of the design cycle.
+Low-fidelity prototyping is a quick and inexpensive way to test user interactions before fully investing in creating a product.
+Low-Fidelity prototyping is usually hand drawn mockups and does not involve actual user interaction.
+This is important in order to gain feedback from users and uncover problems before a lot of money in invested into making a fully product.
+This is the best stage of the design process to make large adjustments to the design, once developers can see the physical wireflow of the application.

-By making low-fidelity prototypes for my project, I can test the features of my design with users and make further improvements before working on the high-fidelity prototypes.
+By making low-fidelity prototypes for project, I can test the functionality of my design with users and make further adjustments to the design before working on the high-fidelity prototypes.

 ### User Research
 Based on my contextual inquiry, I will focus on these three research questions:
-* How might we improve the report system for better tracking?
+* How can we improve thiss website in order to easily find all paperwork needed to obtain a license in New York?
-* How might we bring locals together to contribute toward keeping San Jose clean and safe?
+* How might we make others feel more in line with their identity, making sure all information on their license is accurate?
-* How might we create an intuitive design so users can accomplish tasks quickly and effortlessly?
+* How might we create an intuitive design that users can interact with effortlessly?

 Here is more information on the [user research](https://github.com/lilliannguyen97/DH150/blob/master/Assignments/A04/README.md).